 Dr. Reddy is a Board Certified Obstetrician and Gynecologist in the generalist division, who enjoys fully the depth and breadth of our specialty.
 She was born in India with her family moving to the United States after her high school years.
 She spent four years at Ohio State University, Columbus, Ohio and graduated with a B.S.
 Degree in 1993, Summa Cum Laude, and went to Medical School at Indiana University in Indianapolis for her M.D.
 Degree in 1998.
 Her four years of Residency in Ob/Gyn was spent at Hutzel Hospital, Wayne State University, Detroit, Michigan.

-Dr. Reddy joined the teaching faculty at the University of Kansas Medical Center as an Assistant Clinical Professor.
+Dr. Reddy joined the teaching faculty at the University of Kansas Medical Center as an Associate Professor.
 Prior to joining the KU Faculty, she spent four years in private practice in the Council Bluff, Iowa area.
 She is married and has two daughters.
 Both her and her husband, who is a cardiologist, joined the teaching faculty at the Kansas University Medical Center in 2006.

 She loves to see patients, young and old, pregnant and not-pregnant, and finds it very rewarding to experience life changing events with them.
 The scope of her practice includes general ob/gyn problems and a special interest in incontinence.
 She especially enjoys laparoscopic surgery and applies that modality to different surgeries in the field of ob/gyn including TLH (total laparoscopic hysterectomy).